 PURPOSE AND AIM OF QUALIFICATIONS This award is designed to be offered to learners alongside their main programme of study.
 It will support learners to be independent, safe and confident as they start or prepare to start college.
 The expectation is that it will also help raise standards of attendance and retention in the early stages of transition to college from school.
 WHO IS IT FOR?
 Suitable for all learners starting or preparing to start college.
 ENTRY REQUIREMENTS There are no formal entry requirements.
 This suite of qualifications is approved for learners of all ages, from pre-16 to adults.
 RULES OF COMBINATION The learner must achieve the single mandatory unit with a value of 2 credits.
-UNITS Please follow the link to the unit list(s).
+UNITS To see the unit content click here .
 ASSESSMENT The qualification is achieved by providing evidence covering the units' learning outcomes and assessment criteria.
 Details of assessment methods are contained within each unit.
 There is no external assessment: evidence is assessed and internally verified by the provider, and verified externally by LASER.
 PRICE For LASER's price list, please click here .
-DATES Operational Start Date: 1 July 2012.
-This qualification is to be withdrawn.
-Operational End Date: 31 August 2025 Last Certification Date: 31 August 2027.
-TO DELIVER Centres must meet LASER's requirements for centre recognition and qualification approval.
-Click
+DATES Operational Start Date: 1 July 2012 Qualifications Review Date: 31 August 2025 TO DELIVER Providers must be approved by LASER.
+Click here for details of how to become an Approved Centre.
+Once approved, centres can download New Programme-Provider Course Notification forms from our Quartz Web Portal .
+This resource includes a range of information and guidance as well as providing access to secure web-based functions, designed to make the administration and assessment of qualifications simple and efficient.